 Rubitek Core features an e-portfolio that tracks learner attainment against each of the KSBs, and shows you when they are ready for EPA!

 Rubitek Core is a complete, cloud-based apprenticeship management platform.

-It features an e-portfolio that tracks attainment of every KSB in real time against learner evidence submissions and shows you where every learner is in their learning journey.
+It features an e-portfolio that tracks the attainment of every KSB in real-time against learner evidence submissions and shows you where every learner is in their learning journey.
 It also features a learner journal where apprentices can record details of time spent learning and map these against the 20% off-the-job requirements.

 With Rubitek Core, employers, providers and learners can together make intelligent decisions about when a learner is ready for End Point Assessment, reducing the number of costly EPA retakes and increasing the likelihood of achievement first time.

 To find out more about Rubitek Core and how it can be used to track and evidence your learner KSBs,